zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 Functions in the AuthOrder class include:

-- cacheAvailableCreds - This function will find all known types of credentials from the supplied command line arguments   parameter.
+- cacheCredsAndAuthOrder - This function will find all known types of credentials from the supplied command line arguments parameter.
 At this point in the processing of the request, those arguments will contain all of the already-merged properties from the actual command line, the profiles within the zowe.config.json file, and environment variables.
 All of the available credential properties are cached for later use by the putTopAuthInSession function.
-The cacheAvailableCreds function also calls the cacheAuthOrder function.
+The cacheCredsAndAuthOrder function also calls the cacheAuthOrder function.

-  CacheAvailableCreds will be called early in the operation, while putTopAuthInSession will be called as late as possible before the REST request is transmitted.
+  cacheCredsAndAuthOrder will be called early in the operation, while putTopAuthInSession will be called as late as possible before the REST request is transmitted.

-  The function ConnectionPropsForSessCfg.addPropsOrPrompt is the primary location that will call cacheAvailableCreds.
+  The function ConnectionPropsForSessCfg.addPropsOrPrompt is the primary location that will call cacheCredsAndAuthOrder.

   - It might also be called from ProfileInfo.createSession.

   - While apps like ZE do not take command line arguments, they do form an ICommandArguments object.
-The createSesion function already has such an object, so it can be passed to cacheAvailableCreds.
+The createSesion function already has such an object, so it can be passed to cacheCredsAndAuthOrder.

-  - Any other location in ZE-related code which needs to call cacheAvailableCreds will need to form an ICommandArguments object.
+  - Any other location in ZE-related code which needs to call cacheCredsAndAuthOrder will need to form an ICommandArguments object.

 - cacheAuthOrder - This function stores the authOrder property from the supplied command arguments for later use.
-In the prototype, it is only called from cacheAvailableCreds.
+In the prototype, it is only called from cacheCredsAndAuthOrder.
 However, cacheAuthOrder is available should we find that we need to to call it from other locations (like at the end of the CommandProcessor.prepare function).

 - cacheDefaultAuthOrder - This function will cache the default order of authentication selection that will be used only when a user does not supply an auth order.
 This function will specify the top authentication choice (either basic or token) when a default authOrder must be created because the user did not supply an auth order.
 The two choices for the top authentication exist so that our logic can maintain backward compatibility with two existing hard-coded sequences of authentication selections